Modern liberalism in the United States: Overview

-The modern liberal philosophy strongly endorses public spending on programs such as education, health care and welfare.
-Important social issues during the first part of the 21st century include economic inequality (wealth and income), voting rights for minorities, affirmative action, reproductive and other women's rights, support for LGBT rights, and immigration reform.
+The modern liberal philosophy strongly endorses public spending on programs such as education, health care, and welfare.
+Important social issues during the 21st century include social justice, economic inequality (wealth and income), voting rights for minorities, affirmative action, reproductive and other women's rights, support for LGBT rights, and immigration reform.
 Modern liberalism took shape during the 20th century, with roots in Theodore Roosevelt's Square Deal and New Nationalism, Woodrow Wilson's New Freedom, Franklin D. Roosevelt's New Deal, Harry S. Truman's Fair Deal, John F. Kennedy's New Frontier and Lyndon B. Johnson's Great Society.
 Modern liberals oppose conservatives on most but not all issues.
 Although historically related to social liberalism and progressivism, the current relationship between liberal and progressive viewpoints is debated.
 Modern liberalism is typically associated with the Democratic Party while modern conservatism is typically associated with the Republican Party.

 In 1941, Franklin D. Roosevelt defined a liberal party in the following terms:

 In 1960, John F. Kennedy defined a liberal as follows:

 Keynesian economic theory has played an important role in the economic philosophy of modern liberals.
-Modern liberals generally believe that national prosperity requires government management of the macroeconomy in order to keep unemployment low, inflation in check and growth high.
+Modern liberals generally believe that national prosperity requires government management of the macroeconomy to keep unemployment low, inflation in check and growth high.
 They also value institutions that defend against economic inequality.
 In The Conscience of a Liberal, Paul Krugman writes: "I believe in a relatively equal society, supported by institutions that limit extremes of wealth and poverty.
 I believe in democracy, civil liberties, and the rule of law.
 That makes me a liberal, and I'm proud of it".
 Modern liberals often point to the widespread prosperity enjoyed under a mixed economy in the years since World War II.
 They believe liberty exists when access to necessities like health care and economic opportunity are available to all and they champion the protection of the environment.

 American versus European usage of liberalism

-Today, liberalism is used differently in different countries.
-One of the greatest contrasts is between the usage in the United States and usage in Europe.
-According to Arthur M. Schlesinger Jr. (writing in 1956), "[l]iberalism in the American usage has little in common with the word as used in the politics of any European country, save possibly Britain".
-In Europe, liberalism usually means what is sometimes called classical liberalism, a commitment to limited government, laissez-faire economics and unalienable individual rights.
+Colloquially, liberalism is used differently, in its primary use in different countries.
+In the United States the general term liberalism almost always refers to modern liberalism.
+There are some parties in Europe which nominally appeal to social liberalism, with the Beveridge Group faction within the Liberal Democrats, the Danish Social Liberal Party, the Democratic Movement, and the Italian Republican Party.
+One of the greatest contrasts is between the usage in the United States and usage in Europe and Latin America.
+According to Arthur M. Schlesinger Jr. (writing in 1956), "[l]iberalism in the American usage has little in common with the word as used in the politics of any European country, save possibly Britain."
+In Europe, liberalism usually means what is sometimes called classical liberalism, a commitment to limited government, laissez-faire economics.
 This classical liberalism sometimes more closely corresponds to the American definition of libertarianism, although some distinguish between classical liberalism and libertarianism.

-In the United States, the general term liberalism almost always refers to modern liberalism, a more social variant of classical liberalism.
-In Europe, this social liberalism is closer to European social democracy, although the original form is advocated by some liberal parties in Europe as well as with the Beveridge Group faction within the Liberal Democrats, the Liberals, the Danish Social Liberal Party, the Democratic Movement and the Italian Republican Party.